Camora0/Wasteland-Reborn/loreout.md

 ### Saving on disk space ***(Highly OPTIONAL)***

-After a successful download deleting the ***downloads*** folders content is safe.
+After a successful download deleting the ***downloads*** folders content is safe to do if you need the space.
-Note: If the user does end up cleaning the folder, any form of updating or redownloading ***WILL*** result in the mod archieves being redownloaded.
+Note: If you do decide to delete the folder, any form of updating or re-downloading the modlist ***WILL*** result in some mod archives being re-downloaded which may increase your update time.

 ### How to setup LoreOut